raoulus/gulp-base64-data-uris/README.md

-# images to datauris conversion with gulp
+# convert images to datauris with gulp
 This plugin converts a set of images to base64 encoded datauris and combines them in a single json file.

 ## Usage